pyvista/pyvista/doc/source/api/core/partitioned.rst

 Partitioned Datasets
 ====================

-The :class:`pyvista.PartitionedDataSet` class is a composite dataset to encapsulates a dataset consisting of partitions. ``PartitionedDataSet`` behaves mostly like a list.
+The :class:`pyvista.PartitionedDataSet` class is a partitioned dataset that encapsulates a dataset consisting of partitions. ``PartitionedDataSet`` behaves mostly like a list.

 List-like Features
 ------------------

-Create empty composite dataset
+Create an empty partitioned dataset

 .. jupyter-execute::
    :hide-code: